 Initial simulations for SoLID were done using a combination of GEANT3 and COMGEANT.
 However, these are FORTRAN based and GEANT3 is no longer actively maintained.
-The decision was made to offer a modern design based on Geant4 [257] to handle particle propagation and interactions.
+The decision was made to offer a modern design based on Geant4 [261] to handle particle propagation and interactions.
 This is a well-supported framework and offers a variety of physics packages, such as simulation of low-energy electromagnetic backgrounds.
 However, the detector geometries, how magnetic field maps are specified, input parameters, and output formats must all be developed on top of this framework.
-Because this is being done with a new simulation package, it is necessary to also compare and reconcile the output between GEANT3 and Geant4.